mgornik/statsd.net/README.md

 # statsd.net
 A high-performance stats collection service based on [etsy's](http://etsy.com/) [statsd service](https://github.com/etsy/statsd/) and written in c#.net.

+# This fork/branch

+This copy of the original project has added an ability to operate with metrics sources.
+Standard statsd service does not support metric sources, but Librato service does.
+This version of the library is aimed at Librato users, to allow them to publish metric sources along with the other data.

+This service is meant to be used with statsd.net C# client library (https://github.com/mgornik/statsd.net).
+That client library allows for publishing metrics with defined source.

 ## Key Features
 * Enables multiple latency buckets for the same metric to measure things like p90/5min and p90/1hour in one go
 * Can receive stats over UDP, TCP and HTTP.